The research on grit is compelling for educators: Students with high levels of grit are more successful in both academic and non-academic pursuits.

 2. Teach students how to work with their emotions.
 Just changing our thoughts is sometimes not enough for students—particularly if they have a tendency to get anxious or appear depressed or perhaps come from a traumatic home environment.
 Indeed, scientists have found that grit negatively correlates with the stable and therefore long-term personality trait neuroticism, or the tendency to feel higher levels of anxiety, depression, anger, or guilt.
 In other words, students who have lower levels of grit may be more prone to negative emotions and vice versa.

-For example, when a student who holds the belief, “I am bad at math, therefore I am a bad person” (a common belief amongst some students who fear failure) faces an obstacle, emotions such as fear, despair, or anger may arise so quickly that the student doesn’t have time to change his or her thinking to fend off the emotion.
+For example, when a student who holds the belief, “I am bad at math, therefore I am a bad person” (a common belief amongst some students who fear failure) faces an obstacle, emotions such as fear, despair, or anger may arise so quickly that the student doesn’t have time to change their thinking to fend off the emotion.
 Thus the student has been what Daniel Goleman calls, “emotionally hijacked” and needs to calm the emotions before dealing with the thoughts and beliefs that caused the emotions in the first place.

 To help these students, educators should first teach them to recognize and label emotional responses so that they become aware when their emotions are spinning out of control.
 They should then follow this with methods for calming difficult emotions.
 Research has shown that mindfulness practice is an effective method for regulating emotions.
 Students themselves may suggest ways to deal with emotions, such as exercise, talking to a friend, or writing in a journal.